QuantiusBenignus/BlahST/README.md

 #### Credits
 * Open AI (for [Whisper](https://github.com/openai/whisper))
 * Georgi Gerganov and community ( for Whisper's C/C++ port [whisper.cpp](https://github.com/ggerganov/whisper.cpp))
+* Justine Tunney, CJ Pais and the llamafile community (for llamafile and whisperfile)
 * The **sox** developers (for the venerable "Swiss Army knife of sound processing tools")
 * The creators and maintainers of CLI utilities such as **xsel, wl-copy, curl, jq** and others that make the Linux environment (CLI and GUI) such a powerful paradigm.